gwallison/openFF/docs/Calculating_mass.md

 ### Quantity by percentage...
-FracFocus provides a limited perspective of chemical quantity, that is, FracFocus  reports quantity as the percentage (by weight) of the chemical compared to the overall fracking fluid.
+FracFocus provides a limited perspective of chemical quantity; that is, FracFocus  reports quantity as the percentage (by weight) of the chemical compared to the overall fracking fluid.
 So, for the chemical “water,” FracFocus may record something like 85%.
 For “sand,” it will probably be something like 14%.
 The fracking “additives” together are typically less than 1%.
 (The figure below is modelled after a figure from the [FracFocus website](https://fracfocus.org/learn/what-is-fracturing-fluid-made-of)[^1].)The percentages of individual additives are often tiny.
 Viewing chemical quantity from only this perspective does indeed make the chemical’s contribution seem insignificant.

 [^1]: Accessed Sept.
 30, 2023.